hendersa/packscan/README.md

-This is the source code and makefile to build the "PackScan" memory pack scanning tool (packscan). packscan is a command-line utility that performs basic parsing and forensics of data dumped from Super Famicom memory packs.
+This project contains the source code and makefile to build the "PackScan" memory pack scanning tool (packscan). packscan is a command-line utility that performs basic parsing and forensics of data dumped from Super Famicom memory packs.
 It searches a dump to find content headers, determine which blocks of the pack's flash memory contain data, calculate CRCs on content data, and provide other useful information.

 *** Building the Software ***